 Editors and Friends

 Gilbert Allen and William Rogers were the founding editors of Ninety-Six Press, and they operated the press jointly until Professor Rogers’s retirement from Furman University in 2010.
 Gilbert Allen currently serves as the editor.
 William Rogers continues to serve as book designer and typesetter.
-Since its founding, Ninety-Six Press has published eighteen books of poetry by South Carolina authors.
+Since its founding, Ninety-Six Press has published twenty books of poetry by South Carolina authors.

 Over the years, the press has received support from the Metropolitan Arts Council of Greenville, from the Emrys Foundation, from the South Carolina Arts Commission, and from Furman University.
 In 2011 the press became a partner with the South Carolina Poetry Archives (established by DebbieLee Landi, Special Collections Librarian and University Archivist) and the Furman University Libraries (directed by Janis Bandelin).
 This partnership was announced at the symposium “The Ninety-Six Press: Twenty Years of Poetry in South Carolina,” held at Furman’s James B. Duke Library on November 19, 2011.

 The name of the press suggests its focus upon the writers, readers, and culture of the region.
 The Ninety-Six Press publishes only poetry—usually, single-author books by writers who live in South Carolina.
 In 1994 and 2005, however, the press brought out anthologies of South Carolina poetry, and in 2003 it published a volume that contained chapbook-sized selections of poems by five South Carolina authors.

 The press operates on the premise that a number of fine poets live and work in the state, and that they need more opportunities to make their writing available to the public in attractively printed books.

 For further information about Ninety-Six Press, email Gilbert Allen at email@example.com or write to him at Department of English, Furman University, 3300 Poinsett Highway, Greenville, SC 29613.